syncfusion-content/windowsforms-docs/WindowsForms/MonthCalendarAdv/FAQ/Is-it-possible-to-restrict-the-dates-that-are-selected.md

 ---
 layout: post
-title: Is it possible to restrict the dates that are selected?
+title: Is it possible to restrict the dates that are selected? | WindowsForms | Syncfusion
 description: is it possible to restrict the dates that are selected?
 platform: WindowsForms
 control: CalendarDateTime